aws/aws-cdk/packages/@aws-cdk/aws-rds/README.md

     }
 });
 ```
-By default, the master password will be generated and stored in AWS Secret Managers.
+By default, the master password will be generated and stored in AWS Secrets Managers.

 Your cluster will be empty by default.
 To add a default database upon construction, specify the
 `defaultDatabaseName` attribute.